Sun Electric (band)

-Sun Electric are a German electronic music group, hailing from Berlin.
+Sun Electric is a German electronic music group, hailing from Berlin.
 Their first release was the single "O'Locco" on the Wau!
 Mr. Modo label in 1990, with numerous subsequent releases on the R&S / Apollo labels throughout the following decade.
 According to Philipp Sherburne, Sun Electric initially released "straight-ahead Frankfurt trance, but by the mid '90s they were masters of elastic rhythms and silvery leads.
 Their albums Present and Via Nostra [...] are underrated masterpieces of late-'90s electronica."
 The band has been influential within techno, trance, ambient and intelligent dance music (IDM) genres.